-This easy Autumn Shepherd’s pie recipe is an easy fall dinner recipe using the same ingredients found in a classic Shepherd’s pie recipe like beef and corn but with the addition of savory fall spices and topped with pumpkin-brown butter mashed potatoes.
+This autumn Shepherd’s pie recipe is an easy fall dinner recipe using the same ingredients found in a classic Shepherd’s pie recipe like beef and corn but with the addition of savory fall spices and topped with pumpkin-brown butter mashed potatoes.

-If you’re looking for an easy fall dinner, this Autumn shepherd’s pie is a must-try.
-It’s the perfect comfort food casserole!
+If you're looking for an easy fall dinner, this shepherd's pie with pumpkin is a must-try.
+It's the perfect comfort food casserole!

 What's in Easy Autumn Shepherd's Pie?

 - Ground Beef

 - Pumpkin Mashed Potatoes (with brown butter & rosemary)

 Just like the tradtional Shepherd's pie recipe but with a hint of allspice and delicious pumpkin mashed potatoes.

 I like the combination of the regular potatoes with the pumpkin puree because it keeps that mashed potato feel with just a hint of the creamy pumpkin.

 You can also make this easy casserole dish ahead and either freeze until ready to cook or store in the refrigerator for up to 3 days.

 - 1 Yellow onion, diced (about 1 cup)